Pentrefoelas

 Pentrefoelas is a village and community in Conwy County Borough, Wales.
 The village lies on the A5 road between Betws-y-Coed to the west and Cerrigydrudion to the east.
-The Afon Merddwr river, a tributary of the River Conwy, flows through it.
-The community had a population of 356 at the time of the 2011 census, 70% were able to speak Welsh.
+Afon Merddwr, a tributary of the River Conwy, flows through it.
+The community had a population of 356 in the 2011 census, 70% were able to speak Welsh.
 It has an area of 53.86 km2 and covers a large region around the village including part of Mynydd Hiraethog, Llyn Alwen and part of Alwen Reservoir.
 It is in the electoral ward of Llangernyw.
 The community includes the small settlement of Rhydlydan.